-In April 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-03, "Simplifying the Presentation of Debt Issuance Costs".
-The amendments in this update require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-ASU No. 2015-03 will be effective for fiscal years beginning after December 15, 2015, with early adoption permitted.
-The Company has elected to adopt this ASU early and the adoption of this guidance did not have a material effect on its consolidated financial statements.
-For additional information, please read Note 7, Long-term Debt of the unaudited condensed consolidated financial statements.
+In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-09, "Improvements to Employee Share-Based Payment Accounting".
+The amendments in this update simplify several aspects of the accounting for share-based payment transactions, including income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
+ASU No. 2016-09 will be effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
+As of March 31, 2016, the Company has not elected to adopt this guidance or determined the effect that the adoption of this guidance will have on its consolidated financial statements.